andreasmhallberg/readingnotes/Schulz, 1981. Diglossia and variation in formal spoken Arabic in Egypt.md

 - Case:
   - "17 of 49 [speakers] used no iʿraab on nouns. [...]
 11 of 49 used used iʿraab more than 5% of the time".
 137
   - Nom and Gen – No difference in marking between definite and indefinite.
-  - Acc - Much more marking in definite.
+  - Acc - Much more marking in in definite.
 Explained by orthography.
 138
   - Ambiguous *i*: 139

     > The genitive marker /i/, and in CEA [i or schwa] is often used as a transitional vowel between words.
 It could be that the genitive figures are slightly inflated, since I may have counted some transitional vowels as genitive endings.